 e) Dielectric Dissipation factor at 40Hz to 60Hz at 90° C

 Dielectric Dissipation factorAt 40Hz to 60Hz at 90°CO, A<0.100.10 to zero.20>0.20

 D<0.010.01 to 0.03>0.03

-When oil ages, we’ve the formation of polar compounds, resulting in part displacement and dielectric losses.
-Other impurities which may influence the dissipation factor embody water, dissolved insulating resin, and paper.
+When oil ages, we’ve the formation of polar compounds, leading to phase displacement and dielectric losses.
+Other impurities which may influence the dissipation factor embrace water, dissolved insulating resin, and paper.

-When the result’s FAIR, more frequent sampling and checking additional parameters is beneficial.
+When the result’s FAIR, extra frequent sampling and checking further parameters is recommended.

-When the result is POOR, reclamation or an oil change is recommended.
-The structure of the oil is broken, in effect that the chemical bonds between the molecules have broken down, and even with filtration, the beneficial dielectric values can’t be achieved.
+When the result’s POOR, reclamation or an oil change is beneficial.
+The structure of the oil is damaged, in effect that the chemical bonds between the molecules have broken down, and even with filtration, the recommended dielectric values can’t be achieved.